 We have many customers who like to use their e-bike kit motor only when they approach a hill that is difficult to climb on their own, or they simply have grown tired at some point on their bike ride.
 Not everyone wants to utilize the motor constantly.
 For these customers, everything but the PAS would be a better option.

-We also hear from customers, who for various health reasons, are unable to pedal such as our wounded veterans, but they very much want to still be able to enjoy cycling with their friends and family.
+We also hear from customers, such as veterans, who, for various health reasons, are unable to pedal.
+However, they very much want to still be able to enjoy cycling with their friends and family.
 This is another situation when throttle control is optimal.

-While we want our customers to have options available (and we strive to give you all the information you need to make your own decisions), we are pleased to be able to offer something for everyone.
+While we want our customers to have options available (and we strive to give you all the information you need to make your own decisions) when deciding between throttle vs pedal assist, we are pleased to be able to offer something for everyone.

-If you prefer simplicity, ease of use and installation, and the best value, our 250w E-Bike Kit push-button throttle may be the best bet for you.
-If you need or want the option of controlling your speed at a lower rate, you want the option of using your motorized bike kit with or without a PAS, or you need a variable speed throttle, our 500w E-Bike Kit may be a better option.
+If you prefer simplicity, ease of use and installation, and the best value, the push-button throttles in our 250 Series Kits may be the best bet for you.
+If you need or want the option of controlling your speed at a lower rate, you want the option of using your motorized bike kit with or without a PAS, or you need a variable speed throttle, our 500 Series Kits may be a better option.

-The great thing about the PAS and variable speed throttle on our 500w kit is that it is available, but not required to install.
-So you can choose whether or not you want to implement these optional features and alter their performance during your ride using your LCD Computer that comes standard with all 500 Series E-Bike Kits.
+The great thing about the PAS and variable speed throttle on our 500w Kits is that it is available, but not required, to install.
+So you can choose whether or not you want to implement these optional features and alter their performance during your ride using your LCD computer that comes standard with all 500 Series Kits.

-If you already have an electric bike, which mode do you prefer and why?
+If you already have an electric bike, where do you stand on the question of throttle vs pedal assist and why?
 We’d love to hear your experiences with and without a PAS.
 Send us an email to firstname.lastname@example.org.